 Cancer, the uncontrolled growth and migration of a small population of cells within a given tissue, is one of the leading causes of death in the United States in older adults.
 The expression of the proprotein convertase furin is strongly associated with increased metastasis (migration) of cancer cells; this is thought to be due to its ability to activate the cell surface enzymes responsible for extracellular matrix breakdown.
 In collaboration with several drug companies and academic laboratories, we are developing furin inhibitors active both in the test tube and in cell culture.
 We use a variety of cell models to test toxicity, cell penetration, and efficacy of furin inhibitors, and have identified small molecule inhibitors selective for cell surface furin action as well as inhibitors which also work intracellularly.
 We plan to proceed to animal models of tumorigenesis once we have identified a potent compound capable of inhibiting cellular migration.

 Bone diseases, either genetic (X-linked hypophosphatemia) or dietary (rickets), represent an essential failure of the bone cell secretory system to maintain a stable calcium phosphate-mineralized collagen scaffold.
 Bone maintenance is a highly complex and dynamic process which is under the control of various hormones, growth factors, and vitamins.
-Our laboratory is studying the role of various proprotein convertases in the degradation and secretion of FGF-23, a peptide hormone secreted by bone cells and known to control phosphate metabolism.
+Our laboratory is studying the role of various proprotein convertases in the degradation and secretion of FGF-23, a peptide hormone secreted by bone cells which controls phosphate metabolism via action in the kidney.

 Biochemistry and Pharmacology: Basic Research